ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 * momentjs
 * advanced logging

-# Installation
+# Getting Started (Typescript)
-Install this package as a dependency and global typings for lodash.
+Install this package as a dependency and the SS2 typings from @hitc

     npm install netsuite-fasttrack-toolkit-ss2
+    npm install @hitc/netsuite-types --save-dev

-**For more, check out the intro/guide [here](https://docs.google.com/document/d/1n0dpVByRMy3T6O1hf7S5z0383xVSNYCzQMgZ3U0arl0)**
+**Also see the intro/guide [here](https://docs.google.com/document/d/1n0dpVByRMy3T6O1hf7S5z0383xVSNYCzQMgZ3U0arl0)**

 ## Deploy core library to NS
-Use the NetSuite file cabinet _advanced add_ button to upload the `node_modules/netsuite-fasttracktoolkit-ss2/dist/NFT-SS2-#.#.#.zip` file to the same folder in which you place your SuiteScripts.
+Use the NetSuite file cabinet _advanced add_ button to upload the `node_modules/netsuite-fasttrack-toolkit-ss2/dist/NFT-SS2-#.#.#.zip` file to the same folder in which you place your SuiteScripts.
 It will extract to a subfolder named NFT-SS2-#.#.#.

 If you typically just put your SuiteScripts under the `/SuiteScripts/` folder in the NS file cabinet then simply extract the zip there.

-## Getting Started
 After install you should get a folder link at your project root named NFT-SS2-#.#.# This creates a folder structure mirroring what you have in NetSuite so you can use relative paths when you `import` from the library.

-Reference the NFT modules using relative path names.
-Here is a complete Suitelet example (TypeScript)
+Reference the NFT modules using `@NAmdConfig` directive in your script.
+Here is a complete Suitelet example (TypeScript) See the `amdconfig.json` file in this repository for an example

 ### Example